funfair-tech/fun-wallet-docs/docs/guide/web-sdk/react.md

 const isKycVerified = await window.funwallet.sdk.kyc.isVerified();
 ```

-If that returns false (aka they are not KYC'ed) you can trigger the KYC modal to open by calling [sdk.kyc.start()](./sdk-methods/kyc.html#start-kyc) SDK method:
+If that returns false (i.e. they are not KYC'd), you can trigger the KYC modal to open by calling [sdk.kyc.start()](./sdk-methods/kyc.html#start-kyc) SDK method:

 ```js
 await window.funwallet.sdk.kyc.start();
 ```

-Once completed you will get the status of the pass/fail through [isKycVerified](./sdk-event-listeners.html#iskycverified) event.
-Obviously if they do not complete the KYC you will see them cancel it with the [kycProcessCancelled](./sdk-event-listeners.html#kycprocesscancelled) event.
+Once completed, you will get the status of the pass/fail through [isKycVerified](./sdk-event-listeners.html#iskycverified) event.
+Obviously, if they do not complete the KYC you will see them cancel it with the [kycProcessCancelled](./sdk-event-listeners.html#kycprocesscancelled) event.

 :::: tabs :options="{ useUrlFragment: false }"